orangecoding/fredy/README.md

 ## Understanding the fundamentals
 There are 3 important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.

-#### Adapter
+#### Provider
 _Fredy_ supports multiple services.
 Immonet, Immowelt and Ebay are just a few examples.
-Those services are called adapters within _Fredy_.
-When creating a new job, you can choose one or more adapters.
+Those services are called providers within _Fredy_.
+When creating a new job, you can choose one or more providers.
-An adapter contains the URL that points to the search results for the respective service.
-If you go to immonet.de and search for something, the displayed URL in the browser is what the adapter needs to do its magic.
+A provider contains the URL that points to the search results for the respective service.
+If you go to immonet.de and search for something, the displayed URL in the browser is what the provider needs to do its magic.
 **It is important that you order the search results by date, so that _Fredy_ always picks the latest results first!**

-#### Provider
+#### Adapter
-_Fredy_ supports multiple providers, such as Slack, SendGrid, Telegram etc. A search job can have as many providers as supported by _Fredy_.
-Each provider needs different configuration values, which you have to provide when using them.
-A provider dictactes how the frontend renders by telling the frontend what information it needs in order to send listings to the user.
+_Fredy_ supports multiple adapters, such as Slack, SendGrid, Telegram etc. A search job can have as many adapters as supported by _Fredy_.
+Each adapter needs different configuration values, which you have to provide when using them.
+A adapter dictactes how the frontend renders by telling the frontend what information it needs in order to send listings to the user.

 #### Jobs
 A Job wraps adapters and providers. _Fredy_ runs the configured jobs in a specific interval (can be configured in `/conf/config.json`).

 ## Creating your first job
 To create your first job, click on the button "Create New Job" on the job table.
 The job creation dialog should be self-explanatory, however there is one important thing.
-When configuring adapters, before copying the URL from your browser, make sure that you have sorted the results by date to make sure _Fredy_ always picks the latest results first.
+When configuring providers, before copying the URL from your browser, make sure that you have sorted the results by date to make sure _Fredy_ always picks the latest results first.

 ## User management
 As an administrator, you can create, edit and remove users from _Fredy_.
 Be careful, each job is connected to the user that has created the job.
 If you remove the user, their jobs will also be removed.